soniaSherif/Eaton-LLC-Webapp-/README.md

-# Eaton-LLC-Webapp-Second Semester
+﻿# Eaton-LLC-Webapp-First Semester

 # 🚚 M Eaton Trucking Web Application

-This full-stack web application was developed for **M Eaton Trucking LLC** to streamline daily trucking operations, including job creation, dispatching, fleet management, customer billing, and driver payroll.
-The system provides a digital foundation for managing the full lifecycle of construction hauling projects—from job scheduling to invoicing and pay reports.
+This full-stack web application was developed for **M Eaton Trucking LLC** to streamline the workflow for job creation, driver and truck assignment, and daily operations.
+The application serves as a digital foundation to eventually support dispatch management, financial reporting, and full trucking project lifecycle operations.

 ---